Quizznor/p4-lab-protocols/README.md

     00-include  - folder for auxilary files (class, etc.)
-    01-prep     - folder for sections of the preparation 02-eval     - folder for sections of the evaluation fig         - folder for figures/images/plots
+    01-prep     - folder for sections of the preparation 02-eval     - folder for sections of the evaluation data        - folder for measurement report and other data fig         - folder for figures/images/plots
     script      - folder for evaluation scripts
     tab         - folder for tables/measurement data